HenrikBengtsson/future/README.md

 [1] 3
 ```

-If _indexed subsetting_ is needed for assignments, the [listenv] package provides _"list environments"_, which technically are environments, but at the same time emulates how lists can be indexed.
+If _indexed subsetting_ is needed for assignments, the '[listenv]' package provides _"list environments"_, which technically are environments, but at the same time emulates how lists can be indexed.
 For example,
 ```r
 > library(listenv)
 > x <- listenv()